sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 You can view the default **Ask Cody** chat interface on the right sidebar.
 Once connected, Cody automatically gains context to your connected codebase to help you provide contextually-aware and accurate answers to your questions.
 There are also example questions that you can use to get started.

-With a free Sourcegraph instance, you can use Cody chat with Code Search on ten public and one private repository.
-For Sourcegraph Enterprise instance, Cody Chat extends to repositories indexed by your site administrator.
+When using Cody chat in the web, you can select up to 10 repositories to use as context for your question.
+If you're logged in to Sourcegraph.com, these can be any **ten** open source repositories that Sourcegraph indexes.
+If you're an enterprise customer logged in to your company's Sourcegraph instance, these can be any ten repositories indexed by your site admin.

 Let's **Ask Cody** to explain the tech stack of a repository.